25 Epic 4th of July Party Ideas (That Go Way Beyond Fireworks)

 21. The "Stars and Stripes" Countdown

-Count down from 10 as if it's New Year's Eve.
-At zero, everyone pulls their smoke bomb simultaneously.
+Count down from 10 as if it is New Year's Eve.
+At zero, everyone pulls their smoke bomb at the same time.
 Does your party have a countdown moment?
 It does now.

 Special Occasion Tie-Ins